Nigerian Chin-Chin is one of Nigerians’ most loved snacks and also one of the Nigerian most loved street snacks.

 During festive period or holiday seasons, it’s usually one of the preferred snacks in most home in Nigeria especially during holidays like Christmas.
 Chin-Chin makes the holidays more beautiful.

 Some people like their chin-chin hard but I love it soft and crunchy.
-Chin-Chin is my all time favourite snack aside puff puff.
+Chin-Chin is my all-time favorite snack aside from puff puff.
 It is deliciously addictive and children like it as well.

 If you like it hard, use butter instead of margarine, do not add baking powder and do not use egg.